nahlaosama/K8s_task4/README.md

    - A toleration will be applied to the MongoDB deployment, allowing it to be scheduled on the tainted node.
    - Ensure that the MongoDB pod is scheduled on the tainted node using node affinity rules.

-## Deliverables

-- YAML configuration files for all Kubernetes objects created (namespaces, deployments, services, etc.).
-- Command outputs from relevant `kubectl` commands to verify the successful completion of each step.
-- Screenshots demonstrating that the services are running and accessible.
-- A GitHub repository containing all files and a Markdown file explaining the instructions and commands used to complete the task.

-## Conclusion

-This task demonstrates the ability to deploy a full-stack application in a Kubernetes environment, manage inter-service communication, and implement scheduling controls through taints and tolerations.